Moffein/RiskyFixes/README.md

 - Safer Spaces
 	- Fixed item proccing while already invulnerable.
 	- Fixed item cooldown being calculated as if it has +1 stacks.
+- Symbiotic Scorpion no longer procs on self damage.
+- Voidsent Flame no longer procs on Newt due to the potential for crashes.

 ## Survivor Fixes